The Ghost and Mrs. Muir: Plot

-Fairley sends a note cancelling a planned visit to Gull Cottage, saying he will be in London for a few days.
-Later, Lucy visits London to sign a contract, and obtains Fairley's address in the city from the office clerk to pay a surprise visit.
-She discovers that Fairley (who is not at home) is already married with two children, and that Fairley has romanced other women in the past.
+Fairley cancels a planned visit to Gull Cottage, saying he will be in London for a few days.
+Lucy visits London to sign a contract, and obtains Fairley's address in the city from the office clerk to pay a surprise visit.
+She discovers that Fairley is already married with two children, and Mrs. Fairley sympathetically tells her that she is not Fairley's first extramarital affair.
 Heartbroken, Lucy returns to Whitecliff to spend the rest of her life as a recluse, with Martha looking after her.

-Anna, now at university, returns with a Royal Navy lieutenant she plans to marry.
-In the course of a conversation with her mother, Anna reveals that she too had seen Daniel, whom she regarded as a childhood friend, and she knew about her mother's relationship with Fairley.
-Lucy in turn reveals that Fairley is now an overweight alcoholic, abandoned by his wife and children.
-Through the conversation, Lucy realizes that the ghost she loved was in fact real.
+Years later, Mrs. Fairley has had enough of her husband's philandering and divorces him, taking full custody of their children.
+Anna goes to university and returns with a Royal Navy lieutenant she plans to marry.
+Anna reveals to her mother that she knew about her mother's relationship with "Uncle Neddy", and that she believes that she too saw Daniel, whom she regarded as a childhood crush, meaning Daniel broke his promise to Lucy not to show himself.
+Anna argues that Daniel must be real since they both saw him, but Lucy still believes that it was a dream and reasons it is more logical to conclude that she transmitted her dream to Anna through her stories than to believe in ghosts.
+She also tells Anna that although she had at times been lonely, she was never truly alone.

-Many years later, now ailing and under a doctor's care, Lucy receives a letter from Anna, informing her that Anna's daughter - also named Lucy - is engaged to a plane captain.
-Anna believes that affection for captains runs in their family.
+Many years later, the elderly Lucy is now ailing, and Anna's daughter (also named Lucy) is engaged to an airplane captain; Anna believes that affection for captains runs in their family.
 Lucy rejects the glass of hot milk Martha has brought for her with a complaint that she is tired.
-After Martha leaves the room, Lucy takes a sip, but the glass falls to the floor as she dies.
-Suddenly, Daniel returns and approaches her, whispering that she will never be tired again.
+After Martha leaves the room, Lucy dies.
+Daniel returns and approaches her, whispering that she will never be tired again.
 Taking his hands, her young spirit leaves her aged body and greets him with a loving smile.
-Unnoticed by Martha, the couple leave the house and walk arm-in-arm into an ethereal mist.
+Unseen by Martha, the couple leave the house and walk arm-in-arm into an ethereal mist.